Last Updated on February 15, 2025

 - Achumani, Irpavi 2, Chasquipampa, and nearby neighborhoods.

-These large areas and neighborhoods of La Paz, are in general poor zones, and in some cases, pre-rural hoods, where foreigners, in general, are not welcome.
-People in these places will see you with a lot of suspicion.
-Robbers and grabbers will target you pretty fast there.
-Also, many dangerous gangs are operating in these hoods, being way more dangerous than in the Central Zone.
+These large areas and neighborhoods of La Paz are generally lower-income zones, and in some cases, pre-rural neighborhoods, *where foreigners, in general, are not welcome*.
+People in these places will view you with considerable suspicion.
+Robbers and pickpockets will quickly target you there.
+Also, many dangerous gangs operate in these neighborhoods, making them significantly more dangerous than the Central Zone.

-Also, among these places, there are some red neighborhoods, like the Buenos Aires Zone, the Cementerio Zone, and most of the Villas, where every corner is quite, quite dangerous.
-You may enter a building in these red areas and never come back, we’re being very serious about this risk.
+Among these places, there are some *red zones*, such as the Buenos Aires Zone, the Cementerio Zone, and most of the Villas, where every corner is extremely dangerous. *You could enter a building in these red zones and never return*.
+We are being very serious about this risk.

-We don’t recommend you to go to these places and neighborhoods, unless you have a very good reason and you know what you’re doing, also with the proper guide.
-In general, you need to know a lot more about La Paz and its hidden risks if you want to visit these places.
+We don’t recommend visiting these places and neighborhoods *unless you have a very good reason and are fully aware of what you’re doing*, and also with the proper guidance.
+In general, you need to have a much greater understanding of La Paz and its hidden risks if you intend to visit these areas.

-The whole of El Alto City is also quite dangerous
+The Entire City of El Alto is Also Quite Dangerous

-You may know about El Alto City, which is the 3rd largest city in Bolivia.
-Well, the whole city is pretty dangerous for people from overseas and tourists.
+You may be familiar with El Alto City, which is the third-largest city in Bolivia.
+Well, *the entire city is quite dangerous* for foreigners and tourists.

 - The 16 de Julio fair